All in One View

 Modifying Labels

-Labels can be added, edited, or deleted from the labels page.
+Labels can be added, edited, or deleted from the Labels page.
+Each label has three attributes: a name, a description, and a color (hex code).

 - Add a new label for

-- Remove the label for
+discussion - Remove the label for

-- Modify the color on the
+good first issue - Change the color of the

-label to your favorite color
+wontfixlabel to your favorite color

 Using Labels